 applied for a visa and used the ‘UK Immigration: ID Check’ app to scan their identity document on their phone

-If the prospective occupier is an EU, EEA, or Swiss citizen, they can continue to use their passport or national identity card to prove they can rent in England until 30 June 2021.
+EU, EEA, or Swiss citizens could use their passports or national identity cards to prove they could rent in England until 30 June 2021.

 The Home Office advises that migrants from Commonwealth Caribbean countries who settled in the UK before 1973 (often referred to as the ‘Windrush generation’), have lived here permanently since and have not been away for long periods in the last 30 years, have the right to rent.